Certification and Professional Conduct

 - Certified Social Work Case Manager (C-SWCM) – from the National Association of Social Workers (NASW)

 Please note that ALCA does not endorse any individual members, but rather serves as a resource to interested consumers looking to verify the qualifications of Aging Life Care Professionals of interest.

 Please use the Member Verification Form to verify the membership of Aging Life Care Professionals of interest.

 Professional Conduct Review Process

-A Peer Review Committee is in place to review formal complaints alleging that an ALCA member has violated the ALCA Code of Ethics or Standards of Practice.
+A Professional Conduct Review Committee is in place to review formal complaints alleging that an ALCA member has violated the ALCA Code of Ethics and Standards of Practice .
 The purpose of this process is to promote professional behavior by ALCA members.